Columbia Pictures: Short subjects

-At Harry Cohn's insistence, the studio signed the Three Stooges in 1934.
-Rejected by MGM (which kept straight-man Ted Healy but let the Stooges go), the Stooges made 190 shorts for Columbia between 1934 and 1957.
+At Harry Cohn's insistence, the studio signed vaudeville comedians The Three Stooges in 1934.
+Rejected by MGM (which kept straight-man Ted Healy but let the Stooges go), the Stooges made 190 slapstick shorts for Columbia between 1934 and 1957.
 Columbia's short-subject department employed many famous comedians, including Buster Keaton, Charley Chase, Harry Langdon, Andy Clyde, and Hugh Herbert.
 Almost 400 of Columbia's 529 two-reel comedies were released to television between 1958 and 1961; to date, all of the Stooges, Keaton, Charley Chase, Shemp Howard, Joe Besser, and Joe DeRita subjects have been released to home video.

 Columbia incorporated animation into its studio in 1929, distributing Krazy Kat cartoons, taking over from Paramount.
-The following year, Columbia took over distribution of the Mickey Mouse series from Celebrity Productions until 1932.
-In 1933, The Mintz studio was re-established under the Screen Gems brand; Columbia's leading cartoon series were Krazy Kat, Scrappy, The Fox and the Crow, and (very briefly) Li'l Abner.
-Screen Gems was the last major cartoon studio to produce black-and-white cartoons, producing them until 1946.
+The following year, Columbia served as the distributor for Walt Disney's Mickey Mouse and Silly Symphony series from Pat Powers's Celebrity Productions until 1932.
+In 1933, The Charles Mintz studio was re-established under the Screen Gems brand; Columbia's leading cartoon series were Krazy Kat, Scrappy, The Fox and the Crow, and (very briefly) Li'l Abner.
+Screen Gems was the last major cartoon studio to make black-and-white cartoons, producing them until 1946.
 That same year, Screen Gems shut down but had completed enough cartoons for the studio to release until 1949.
 In 1948, Columbia agreed to release animated shorts from United Productions of America; these new shorts were more sophisticated than Columbia's older cartoons, and many won critical praise and industry awards.
-In 1957, two years before the UPA deal was terminated, Columbia distributed the Hanna-Barbera cartoons, including Loopy De Loop from 1959 to 1965, which was Columbia's final theatrical cartoon series.
+Bill Hanna and Joe Barbera made TV cartoons for Columbia; Columbia asked the team for a theatrical series, and from 1959 to 1965 Columbia distributed cartoons featuring Loopy De Loop.
+It was Columbia's final theatrical cartoon series.
 In 1967, the Hanna-Barbera deal expired and was not renewed.

-According to Bob Thomas' book King Cohn, studio chief Harry Cohn always placed a high priority on serials.
-Beginning in 1937, Columbia entered the lucrative serial market and kept making these weekly episodic adventures until 1956, after other studios had discontinued them.
-The most famous Columbia serials are based on comic-strip or radio characters: Mandrake the Magician (1939), The Shadow (1940), Terry and the Pirates (1940), Captain Midnight (1942), The Phantom (1943), Batman (1943), and the especially successful Superman (1948), among many others.
+According to the Bob Thomas book King Cohn, studio chief Harry Cohn always placed a high priority on serials.
+Beginning in 1937, Columbia entered the lucrative serial market and kept making these weekly episodic adventures until 1955, after other studios had discontinued them; then the studio reissued older serials to theaters until 1966.
+The most famous Columbia serials are based on pulp magazine, comic-strip or radio characters: The Spider's Web (1938), Mandrake the Magician (1939), The Shadow (1940), Terry and the Pirates (1940), Captain Midnight (1942), The Phantom (1943), Batman (1943), and the especially successful Superman (1948), among many others.

 Columbia also produced musical shorts, sports reels (usually narrated by sportscaster Bill Stern), and travelogues.
-Its "Screen Snapshots" series, showing behind-the-scenes footage of Hollywood stars, was a Columbia perennial that the studio had been releasing since the silent-movie days; producer-director Ralph Staub kept this series going through 1958.
+Its Screen Snapshots series, showing behind-the-scenes footage of Hollywood stars, was a Columbia perennial the studio had been releasing since 1920; producer-director Ralph Staub kept this series going through 1958.
+Harry Cohn was especially proud of the longevity of the Snapshots, and only his death curtailed the series.